stfc-sciml/sp-wnet-seg/README.md

 ## User guide

-Unsupervised segmentation of a video can be performed with the following steps.
-This is an example taken from [demo-cheetah.ipynb](demo-cheetah.ipynb).
+Unsupervised segmentation of a video can be performed with the following steps, an example taken from [demo-cheetah.ipynb](demo-cheetah.ipynb).
 Just skip the first and the last steps for a single-image task.

 #### Step 1: Select input image(s)